Fast Contact-Implicit Model-Predictive Control: Acknowledgments

 This work was supported in part by Frontier Robotics, Innovative Research Excellence, Honda R\&D Co., Ltd, ONR award N00014-18-1-2830, NSF NRI award 1830402, and DARPA YFA award D18AP00064.
 Toyota Research Institute (``TRI") provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.

 \begin{IEEEbiography} [{ }]{Simon Le Cleac'h} is a graduate student with the Robotic Exploration Lab at Carnegie Mellon University and with the Multi-Robot Systems Lab at Stanford University.
 He received his BS in Engineering from Ecole Centrale Paris in 2016 and his MS in Mechanical Engineering from Stanford University in 2019.
-His research interests include optimal control and game-theoretic optimization for robotic systems. \end{IEEEbiography}
+His research interests include differentiable optimization for control and simulation of robotics systems. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Taylor Howell} is a graduate student at Stanford University and with the Robotic Exploration Lab.
 He received his BS in mechanical engineering in 2016 from the University of Utah and his MS in mechanical engineering from Stanford University in 2019.
+His research interests include numerical optimization and control for robotic systems. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Shuo Yang} is a graduate student at the Robotics Exploration Lab at Carnegie Mellon University.
+He received his BEng degree in Computer Engineering in 2012 and MPhil degree in Electrical and Computer Engineering in 2015, both from the Hong Kong University of Science and Technology.
+His research interests include trajectory optimization and state estimation for robotic systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chi-Yen Lee} is a recent graduate from the Robotics Exploration Lab at Carnegie Mellon University.
+He received his BS in Engineering from Harvey Mudd College in 2019 and his MS in Robotics from Carnegie Mellon University in 2022.
+His research interests include optimal control and state estimation for robotics system. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{John Zhang} is a graduate student at the Robotic Exploration Lab at Carnegie Mellon University.
+He received his B.S. in Mechanical Engineering and a minor in Computer Science from the Georgia Institute of Technology.
 His research interests include optimization and control for robotic systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Arun Bishop} is a Phd Student in the Robotics Institute at Carnegie Mellon University.
+He received his B.S.E. in Mechanical Engineering and his M.S. in Robotics from the University of Michigan working on robust bipedal walking.
+His research interests include optimal control and design of legged robotic systems for applications in exploration and search and rescue. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Mac Schwager} is an assistant professor with the Aeronautics and Astronautics Department at Stanford University.
 He obtained his BS degree in 2000 from Stanford University, his MS degree from MIT in 2005, and his PhD degree from MIT in 2009.
 He was a postdoctoral researcher working jointly in the GRASP lab at the University of Pennsylvania and CSAIL at MIT from 2010 to 2012, and was an assistant professor at Boston University from 2012 to 2015.
 He received the NSF CAREER award in 2014, the DARPA YFA in 2018, and a Google faculty research award in 2018, and the IROS Toshio Fukuda Young Professional Award in 2019.
 His research interests are in distributed algorithms for control, perception, and learning in groups of robots, and models of cooperation and competition in groups of engineered and natural agents. \end{IEEEbiography}